-It’s not all about Microsoft and Apple, though.
-We’ve also picked out Google and Samsung models — like the Galaxy Tab S8+ and the Surface Pro 9 — that will serve you equally well; these will provide you with a lightweight alternative to a traditional laptop, with excellent battery life and versatility.
+It’s not all about the iPad, though.
+We’ve also picked out Microsoft and Samsung models — like the Galaxy Tab S8+ and the Surface Pro 9 — that will serve you equally well.
+These will provide you with a lightweight alternative to a traditional laptop, with excellent battery life and versatility.

 We’ve also tackled some of the major questions that you have about business tablets, such as whether or not they can run Microsoft Office, and if you should get a compatible keyboard too (the answer to that one being a resounding “yes”).